elixir-or-tools/exhort/README.md

 Currently, there are C++ (native) Python, Java and C# interfaces to the Google OR tools.

-Exhort is similar to the non-native interfaces to the tooling, but uses [NIFs](https://www.erlang.org/doc/tutorial/nif.html) instead of [SWIG](http://www.swig.org/) to interface with the native libarary.
+Exhort is similar to the non-native interfaces to the tooling, but Exhort uses [NIFs](https://www.erlang.org/doc/tutorial/nif.html) instead of [SWIG](http://www.swig.org/) to interface with the native libarary.